balena-os/custom-device-support/README.md

 - Two boards sent to our team in Galati for development and testing, to be replaced with new hardware revisions as needed.
 In addition to the boards, you should also send power supplies and any serial console cables.
 Balena has the cables necessary to connect a serial debug console for your board as long as it is accessible through USB, TTL pins, or RS232.
 - Please complete [this form](https://forms.gle/xzGfC9SksrYcmGja6) to schedule a DHL pickup for the required equipment.
 - Alternatively, you can ship the equipment over to our team in Athens, and they will forward it to our Galati, Romania office.
-Please make sure to mark the package and add a shipping note with **"Route to Galati (YOUR COMPANY NAME)"** so the team will know to schedule a DHL pickup as soon as they receive it.
+Please make sure to mark the package and add a shipping note with **"Route to Galati (YOUR COMPANY NAME)"** so the team will know to schedule a DHL/Fedex pickup as soon as they receive it.
 Here is the address to ship the equipment:

       Attn: Stefanos Sakellariou
-      Balenaio Ltd
+      Company Name: Balenaio Ltd
-      Evrimedontos 4, 2nd Floor, 10435, Athens Greece
+      Address: Epaminonda 4, 1st Floor, 121 34, Peristeri Greece
+      Email: distribution@balena.io

 **Note 1:** These devices must be the same hardware version you are taking into production.